apetenchea/cdroot/source/_posts/handy-git-recipes.md

 There's so many things you can do with it, and so many ways to do them, that it's easy to get lost in the sea of commands and options.
 Truth be told, just a couple of them are enough to leverage 90% of the power of git repositories and cover the main needs of developers.
 That remaining 10% can be quite useful during complex workflows.
-I've put together explanations of the most commonly used terminology and commands, as well as some recipes which I often find myself using at work.
+I've put together some explanations of the most commonly used terminology and commands, as well as some recipes which I often find myself using at work.
 I hope you'll find them useful too.
-For the record, at the time of this writing I was using git version 2.37.0.
+For the record, at the time of this writing I am using git version 2.37.0.

 ## Basics